Writing

 Architecture

-The first pass was to make the benchmark plumbing: my laptop triggers the run, two "writers" stream live 8-channel "audio" (just ffmpeg generated audio), and the target EC2 instance does the ingest and flush work (100ms).
-Disclaimer (Ai gen'd arch image - human reviewed + edited for accuracy)
+My laptop triggers the run, two "writers" stream live 8-channel "audio" (just ffmpeg generated audio), and the target EC2 instance does the ingest and flush work (100ms).

 Benchmark architecture overview